SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Deploying_Automation_scripts_from_a_GitLab_repository.md

 ## Adding the key as a masked variable in the repository

-The key(this can be the primary or secondary) should be added as a masked variable in the repository so that it is stored securely in GitLab and not stored in source control.
-Making the variable masked will prevent the value to be logged accidentally in the pipeline logs.
+The (primary or secondary) key should be added as a masked variable in the repository so that it is stored securely in GitLab and not stored in source control.
+Making the variable masked will prevent the value from being logged accidentally in the pipeline logs.

-1. Copy the value from the DCP Admin app using the copy button next to the key.
+1. Copy the value from the DCP Admin app using the copy button next to the (primary or secondary) key.
 1. In your GitLab repository, go to *Settings* > *CI/CD*.
 1. Go to the section *Variables* and click on expand.
 1. Click on *Add variable*.